-This story originally appeared in the July 2008 issue of Orson Scott Card's Intergalactic Medicine Show, and is also available in audio format.
-The illustration is by Nick Greenwood, and was colorized by David Barr Kirtley.
+This story originally appeared in the July 2008 issue of Orson Scott Card’s Intergalactic Medicine Show, and is also available in audio format.
+The illustration is by Nick Greenwood.
 Learn more about the story here.

 Benjamin had always thought of himself as a strong-willed young mouse, but he had to admit that he was starting to lose heart.
 Not that he ever regretted penning that pamphlet calling for the abolition of the monarchy, but now he did sometimes wish that he’d used a pseudonym.

 He’d been imprisoned in the dungeons beneath Kingsburrow for six months, which meant he still had fifty-four months to go on his sentence.
 His cell was tiny and dim.
 Its walls were angular and dirty, and the ceiling dipped so low that Benjamin couldn’t even stand up straight.
 His tunic was in tatters, his fur was matted with grime, and his claws had grown long and jagged.
 He’d heard no news of his family, his friends, or the outside world.
 Twice a day, a gruff old mouse with gray whiskers would pass by and deposit a food tray on the floor outside the cell, and then Benjamin would reach between the iron bars to fumble for a tin cup of water and a hunk of moldy cheese.

 One evening, two royal guards — tall mice who wore red livery and carried gilded poleaxes — appeared outside the cell.
 One of them said, “You there, the king wants to see you.”